josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🌍_National_Storytime/⚔️_the_wars_of_the_roses_never_ended.md

 ---

-# 🧠 IX.
-“The Wars Never Ended” Means The Maps Persisted
+## 🧠 “The Wars Never Ended” Means The Maps Persisted

 The phrase:
 > “the Wars of the Roses never ended”